Hawkynt/Randomizer/Readme.md

 ### Cascade Construction RNG

-Most hardware RNG, especially those found in CPUs utilize a cascade of on-chip thermal entropy and a CSRNG (for example Intel is utilizing the AES-block cipher in counter mode and CBC-MAC), re-seeded again and again to present you a HRNG.
+Most hardware RNG, especially those found in CPUs utilize a cascade of on-chip thermal entropy and a CSRNG (for example Intel is utilizing the [AES](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard)-block cipher in counter [mode](https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation) and [CBC-MAC](https://en.wikipedia.org/wiki/CBC-MAC)), re-seeded again and again to present you a HRNG.
 This leads to high-throughput hard-to-predict random numbers.

 ## Benchmarking RNGs

-Benchmarking random number generators involves evaluating their performance and quality to determine their suitability for various applications.
+This involves evaluating their performance and quality to determine their suitability for various applications.
 This process covers several key aspects, which we will now dive into.

 ### Categories

 #### Speed

-Speed is a crucial metric for RNGs, especially in applications requiring a high throughput of random numbers, such as simulations and gaming.
+That's a crucial metric for RNGs, especially in applications requiring a high throughput of random numbers, such as simulations and gaming.
 The generation rate is typically measured in terms of the number of random numbers generated per second or the average time taken to generate a single random number.

 ##### Methods for determining generation speed